-- the total load that will weigh on the machine's base unit flooring must be determined before-hand, based upon the indications given in the Instruction Manual.
+- the total load that will weigh on the machine's base unit flooring must be determined beforehand, based upon the indications given in the Instruction Manual.
 The person responsible for the installation must communicate the total intended loads to the Qualified Technician, who is designated by the Firm or by the Owner.
-After having carried out the necessary verification calculations, the Technician will issue a written statement certifying approval of the flooring which is to withstand the intended loads - it must be ascertained that there are no pipelines, sewage systems or any other underground cavities that can result in the base unit giving way and/or sinking, at no point in time during the operational life of the machine - suitable power supply, which is in accordance with the regulations, is to be organized together with the earthing system - 8.8.3 Shearing risk deriving from machine proximity to obstacles
+After having carried out the necessary verification calculations, the Technician will issue a written statement certifying approval of the flooring which is to withstand the intended loads - it must be ascertained that there are no pipelines, sewage systems or any other underground cavities that can result in the base unit giving way and/or sinking, at no point in time during the operational life of the machine - suitable power supply, which is in accordance with the regulations, is to be organized together with the earthing system

+8.8.3 Shearing risk deriving from machine proximity to obstacles

-When the machine moves within an 18 in distance from any obstacles, a risk is present of shearing for people on board the machine or present on structures adjacent to the machine path.
-By obstacle it is meant any object which is protruding towards the machine path to a distance below 18 in from it (trees, street lamps, suspended cables, terraces floor slabs, steel beams, etc.).
+When the machine moves within the required distance from any obstacles depending on the installation type, a risk is present of shearing for people on board the machine or present on structures adjacent to the machine path.
+By obstacle it means any object which is protruding towards the machine path to a distance below the required distance from it (trees, streetlamps, suspended cables, terraces floor slabs, steel beams, etc.).